neonevm/neon-evm.docs/docs/governance/technical_implementation/vote.md

 #### Step 5: Create a transfer proposal

-Due to the custody policy applied by the MultiSig wallet, you must both create *and* approve a transaction.

-This step covers creating a transaction, note that the flow is slightly different from the perspective of the account owner vs. a delegated owner.
+This next step covers creating a transaction, note that the flow is slightly different from the perspective of the account owner vs. a delegated owner.
 Choose the path that applies to you.

 <Tabs>
   <TabItem value="Account owner" label="Account owner" default>